saranshhalwai/courtroom-rp/README.md

 ## Future Enhancements

-- Add support for more roles (e.g., witnesses, expert consultants).
+- Add support for dynamic agent creation.
 - Improve decision-making logic for the moderator.
 - Enhance the user interface for better visualization of the trial.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments